mikelee1313/SPO-Sharing-Scripts/SPO SharingLinks Info.md

 # SPO SharingLinks Information

 Lots of customers are in the process of getting ready for Copilot and identifying internal oversharing is a requirement for Copilot readiness and deployment.
 The main purpose of this script is to read the Sharing Links groups at the site collection level, to help customers identify potential internal oversharing in their tenant.
-This script will use multiple site inputs, like "Get-SPOSite" filtering OneDrive or SPO Sites or a list of URLs from a site list.

 **Important:** The main loop is using Get-SPOSiteGroup to loop through all SharePoint Site groups and users.
 However, you need to be a Site Collection Admin to read this data, so please be aware that the script will add your specified account as a Site Collection Admin to the site, get the Site Groups, the remove the account as Site Collection Admin.